torvalds/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_VDPA=(y/n)**

-|    Support library for Mellanox VDPA drivers.
+|    Support library for Mellaanalx VDPA drivers.
 Provides code that is
 |    common for all types of VDPA drivers.
 The following drivers are planned:
 |    net, block.